dizmo/MarkdownReader/assets/md/en/index.md

 </div>
 ```

-Once paging is activated the pages are split w.r.t. the *H3* headers!
+Once paging is activated, the pages are split above the *H3* headers!
 This can be confusing at the start, and one needs to organize the MD content accordingly.

 <!-- ====================================================================== -->

 ## <!-- Empty H2 -->

-Immediate content beneath H1 (or H2) headers is static, i.e. it is always displayed on every H2 (or H3) sub-pages under that heading.
+Content placed immediately beneath H1 (or H2) headers is static, i.e. it is always displayed on every H2 (or H3) sub-pages under that heading.

 <!-- ---------------------------------------------------------------------- -->

 ### Markdown headers

-For example to display the *same* video (or image) across multiple pages i.e. H3 headers, it needs to be placed in the MD content between the H2 and its first H3 sub-header (if any).
+For example, to display the *same* video (or image) across multiple pages i.e. H3 headers, it needs to be placed in the MD content between the H2 and its first H3 sub-header (if any).

 Similarly content between H1 and its first H2 sub-header (if any) is displayed across *all* pages.
 This mechanism is only active when paging is on.